uwreact/uwreact/CONTRIBUTING.md

 # Contributing Guide

 Thank you for your interest in contributing to this project!
-We're excited to work with you; please review the entirety of this document before opening an issue or submitting a pull request.
+We're excited to work with you.

+Please review the entirety of this document before opening an issue or submitting a pull request; doing so ensures an easy and effective process for everyone involved.

 ## Getting Started with UW REACT